luluzhou1/alinush.github.io/_posts/2024-06-01-ECDSA-signatures.md

  1. ECDSA, like [Schnorr](/schnorr-signatures), is broken if the **nonce $k$ is reused**.
 Generally, they are both very **fragile** if the nonce $k$ is biased[^BH19e].
     + Even small amounts of bias in the nonce $k$ can be used to recover the SK given enough signatures.
     - Deterministic signing can mitigate this in both schemes[^deterministic-ecdsa].
+ 1. ECDSA is more vulnerable to timing attacks[^minerva]

 ## Why you should avoid ECDSA